ZenSoftware/ts-express/README.md

 💧🟪🟦🟪🟦🟪🟦🟪🟦🟪💧🟪🟦🟪🟦🟪🟦🟪🟦🟪💧

+Built to be the perfect `git clone` for sandbox experiments for Node.js, Typescript and optionally Docker.
 This is a "Hello world!"
-Node.js Express app, written in Typescript, with modern development ergonomics all preconfigured.
-Built to be the perfect `git clone` for sandbox experiments for Node.js, Typescript and optionally Docker.
+Node.js Express app, written in Typescript, with modern development ergonomics all preconfigured for you.

 |                                                                                 |    Size     |
 | ------------------------------------------------------------------------------- | :---------: |